 Because co.tribute already had a defined brand system they wanted to stick with, the challenge was to work within these limitations while also breathing new life into the design side of the website.
 My role was to take the copy they had decided on and to find a consistent way to visually express the features and strengths of their platform.

 Co.tribute's original website primarily used teal gradient overlays to brand the visual content, and while this worked okay on the old site, the new one needed a more robust system so as to be able to expand and express more complex ideas.
 To begin the project myself and the other designer each built a high fidelity design of a page to experiment with various stylistic possibilities.
 We then picked the strongest elements from each page to use throughout the entire website.

 From my design we adopted the use of rounded triangles that were inspired by the co.tribute logo as consistent background elements to add a little more co.tribute character.
 Along with this I developed an icon style that included clean lines and offset fills as well as a system of representational graphics.

 One of the biggest issues with the original site was that it did not make clear what exactly co.tribute offered, and how it was relevant to potential clients.
 In order to solve this the new website had a series of Who We Serve pages, each of which targeted a different business type and explained how co.tribute could help them.

 While I was creating graphics and icons I was simultaneously building high fidelity wireframes for the pages I was in charge of designing.
-I built all of the Who We Serve pages, as well as the Home, About, Team, and Resource pages.
+I built all of the Who We Serve pages, as well as the Home, About, Team, Resource, Platform Features, and Platform Architecture pages.

 The final part of this project was building out everything within webflow.
 I built each of the pages that I designed and the rest were built by Abisheg.
 Because of the thorough lead-up to the actual build it was a very smooth process.
 Webflow allowed us to build, test, and launch the site in a short timeframe.